Bedlam343/Unjumbler/README.md

 # Unjumbler
-Why waste brain power unjumbling words when you have the power of the Unjumbler to fall back on?
+Why waste brain power unjumbling words when you have the power of the mighty Unjumbler to fall back on?